-- Council Procedure Rules 4 7 and 12 21.
+- Council Procedure Rules 4 7 and 10 21.

 - The Access to Information Procedure Rules.

 - Probity in Planning: Code of Good Practice for the Planning Service.

+Number of Members TBC

+Number of Members IBC

 Substitute Members Permitted Yes

 Political Proportionality Rules Apply Yes

 Appointments / Removals Council

-Restrictions on Membership Members of the Planning Committee must complete training prior to attending meetings of the Planning Committee
+Restrictions on Membership The Leader, Deputy Leader and Cabinet Members may not serve on this Committee.
+Members of the Planning Committee must complete training prior to attending meetings of the Planning Committee

 Restrictions on Chair / Vice Chair As above

 Quorum One quarter (1/4) of Members rounded up to be no less than 3

 Number of Ordinary Meetings per Council Year Not less than 11

-- 1. The functions of the Council relating to town and country planning and development control other than where they are required to be exercised by full Council. - 2.
-Without prejudice to the generality of the foregoing, the functions of the Council in the areas at 3 18 below. - 3.
+1. The functions of the Council relating to town and country planning and development control other than where they are required to be exercised by full Council.

+- 2. Without prejudice to the generality of the foregoing, the functions of the Council in the areas at 3 18 below. - 3.
 In association with the Cabinet to propose matters of planning policy to the Council in accordance with Part II of the Town and Country Planning Act 1990. - 4.
-The determination of applications for planning permission listed building and conservation area consent, consent for the display of advertisements and all matters capable of being dealt with by a regulatory Committee for development control and building control. - 5.
+The determination of applications for planning permission listed building and conservation area consent, consent for the display of advertisements and all matters capable of being dealt with by a regulatory committee for development control and building control. - 5.
 The power to enter into agreements regulating the development and use of land including s106 agreements. - 6.
 The power to grant conservation area consent and hazardous substances consent. - 7.
 The power to require the discontinuance of a use of land. - 8.
 The power to serve a completion notice under Section 94(2) Town and Country Planning Act 1990. - 9.
-The Council's powers in respect of tree preservation.

-- 10. The Council's development control and building control enforcement powers. - 11.
+The Council's powers in respect of tree preservation. - 10.
+The Council's development control and building control enforcement powers. - 11.
 The power to create, stop up and divert footpaths and bridleways. - 12.
-The functions detailed in Schedules 1 and 2 to The Local Authorities (Functions and Responsibilities) (England) Regulations 2000 in respect of: - 12.1 town and country planning and development control; - 12.2 footpaths and bridleways and other public rights of way; - 12.3 trees and hedgerows. - 13.
+The functions detailed in Schedules 1 and 2 to The Local Authorities (Functions and Responsibilities) (England) Regulations 2000 in respect of: - town and country planning and development control; - 12.2 footpaths and bridleways and other public rights of way; - 12.3 trees and hedgerows. - 13.
 The functions of the Council under the Planning and Compulsory Purchase Act 2004 and in particular the functions relating to local development plan documents under sections 20 to 23 and 25, 26 and 28 of the Planning and Compulsory Purchase Act 2004. - 14.
 Enforcing section 224 Town and Country Planning Act 1990 (control of advertisements). - 15.
 To authorise the making of conservation areas. - 16.
-To authorise directions under Article 4 Town and Country Planning (General Permitted Development) Order 1995. - 17.
-To determine responses on behalf of the Council to any government, local authority or other consultation on matters within the remit of the Committee.
+To authorise directions under Article 4 Town and Country Planning (General Permitted Development) Order 1995.

+- 17. To determine responses on behalf of the Council to any government, local authority or other consultation on matters within the remit of the Committee. - 18.
+To determine attendance of members at conferences.